 Note that these interstitial records are meant to be small and manageable, so only one screen per user interface is supported.
 If other screens are defined, they simply won’t appear.

-Setting up a relationship record through the user interface is essentially just like creating a user interface for any other type of record (see User Interface Administration).
-It follows the same steps wherein a metadata element is created, and then added to the user interface.
+Setting up an interstitial relationship record through the user interface is essentially just like creating a user interface for any other type of record (see User Interface Administration).
+It follows the same steps wherein a metadata element is created, and then added, to the user interface.

 The key difference is what Type restrictions are chosen for the elements, and what type is used to create the user interface.

 Navigate to Manage > Administration > User Interfaces, where user interfaces can be added and edited.